top of page

 Q: How do I find out about benefits I might have missed?

-A: Schedule a meeting with your HR department specifically focused on retirement benefits.
-Request a complete benefits guide and ask about any special programs for long-term employees.
-Consider bringing a financial advisor to this meeting to ensure you're asking all the right questions.
+A: Schedule a meeting with your HR department, focusing specifically on retirement benefits.
+Request a complete benefits guide and inquire about special programs for long-term employees.
+It’s a good idea to bring a financial advisor to ensure you're asking all the right questions.

 Q: Can I continue working while collecting retirement benefits?